You Only Get One Chance At A First Impression.

 A fresh coat of paint, a carpet clean, and some new light fixtures consistently offer big payoffs.
 Sometimes, simply rearranging your furniture or de-cluttering your basement can make all the difference.
 If, for any reason, the thought of preparing you home feels too stressful or overwhelming, there are always alternatives I can suggest to accommodate your budget.
 My goal is always to work collaboratively with you to sell your home.

-Things to consider when preparing to sell a house (If you’re selling a condo, you can skip to <here>
+Things to consider when preparing to sell your home.

 Even if someone’s just driving by your home, they should want to come inside.
 Remember, the outside of your home is the first thing they’ll see, so make sure it’s in the best shape possible.